aryamanpandya99/transformers/README.md

 ## Introduction

 The Transformer model has revolutionized natural language processing and beyond.
-This project aims to demystify the model by breaking down and reconstructing its components, providing a hands-on experience with its mechanics.
+This project aims to explore the model by breaking down and reconstructing its components, providing a hands-on experience with its mechanics.

 ## Repository Structure